boxgrinder/boxgrinder.org/faq.md

 where `username` is your regular user username.

+## How can I prevent mounting partitions in my GNOME Desktop while building appliances?

+You need to disable Nautilius automounting feature using this command:

+    gconftool-2 --type bool --set /apps/nautilus/preferences/media_automount false

+Alternatively you can use [`gconf-editor`](http://en.wikipedia.org/wiki/Gconf-editor).

 # Amazon Web Services (EC2, S3...)

 ## Why can't I find my attached EBS volume?